NoahHeadley/Eye-Classification/README.md

 > python eyes.py

-You can press the 'x' key at any time to stop the cycling
+You can press the 'x' key at any time to stop the cycling and the 'z' key to exclude an image from the final results